Here’s the thing:

 2. We need time with our own thoughts

-At a certain point of social interactions, we need to withdraw and be with our own thoughts.
+At one point in a social interaction, we need to withdraw and be with our own thoughts.
 This doesn’t mean we don’t value our friendships; rather, time spent alone helps us better understand ourselves:

 “At a certain point, we have had enough of conversations that take us away from our own thought processes, enough of external demands that stop us heeding our inner tremors, enough of the pressure for superficial cheerfulness that denies the legitimacy of our latent inner melancholy – and enough of robust common-sense that flattens our peculiarities and less well-charted appetites.”